alliesproul/alliesproul.github.io/README.md

 # **Allie Sproul's Website**
 ## Hello!
 I am a senior studying Computer Science with a minor in Engineering Corporate Practice at the University of Notre Dame
 ### I am originally from Brielle, New Jersey.
-### I am interested in technology consulting, cybersecurity, software engineering.
+### I am interested in technology consulting, cybersecurity, and software engineering.
 ![my headshot](/images/headshot.jpg)

 ### My relevant coursework includes Operating Systems, Data Science, Intro to AI, Computer Architecture, and Programming Paradigms.